threalyn/encouragingbot/README.md

-# encouragingbot
+# Encouraging Telegram Bot

-Creates a telegram bot that will send cute pet photos, quotes and jokes to the user.
+A telegram bot that will send cute dog and cat photos, quotes and jokes to the user.

 Makes use of different API to generate random photos and lines.